therealozp/class-notes/time series and forecasting/goodness of fit.md

 AIC is asymptotically efficient.

+>[!NOTE]
-> when there is a split decision, the class default is SIC.
+when there is a split decision, the class default is SIC.
 AIC may be used, but the justification should be because it is asymptotically efficient.